-Amherst College participates in the federal government's "America Reads Challenge," a nation-wide program designed to employ college students "as reading tutors for children to help insure that all children will read independently and on grade level by third grade".
-America Reads also provides reading tutors for adults who participate in authorized family literacy programs, whose children are receiving tutoring through the America Reads program.
+Amherst College participates in the federal government's "America Reads Challenge," a nation-wide program designed to employ college students as reading tutors to help insure that all children will read independently and on grade level by third grade.
+More information about the program can be found here: America Reads/Counts

-General orientation training sessions for America Reads are one and a half hours long, paid, and designed to educate students on the America Reads objective as well as reasonable exceptions of them as tutors out in the community.
+Overview training sessions for America Reads are about one to one and a half hours long, paid, and designed to educate students on the America Reads objective as well as reasonable exceptions of them as tutors out in the community.
 Attendance for one of these sessions is mandatory.
-Registration for the orientation session and the mandatory, paid, extended training session is done online through the Five College America Reads homepage.

 Students interested in working with adults through the family literacy component should attend the initial mandatory orientation session.
 Specific training for tutoring adults will be available through one of the authorized family literacy sites.